emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 * Wait for Reach RS+ to be listed as an available device

 !!! tip ""
-	Keep Reach RS+ within a few meters from your Android device
+	Keep Reach RS+ within a few meters from your Android device.

 <p style="text-align:center"><img src="../img/reach/mock-location/bt-scanning.jpg" style="width: 800px;"/></p>